Fernandina's flicker

-Fernandina's flicker (Colaptes fernandinae) is a species of bird in the woodpecker family.
-Endemic to Cuba, its small population of 600–800 birds makes it one of the most endangered species of woodpecker in the world.
-It is threatened by habitat loss.
+Fernandina's flicker (Colaptes fernandinae) is a species of bird and type of woodpecker, in the family Picidae.
+Endemic to Cuba, it has a small population of 600–800 birds, which makes it one of the most endangered species of woodpecker in the world.
+It is mostly threatened by habitat loss.

 Description

 Fernandina's flicker is a medium-sized woodpecker, ranging in length from 14–15 inches (33–35 cm).
 Overall, it is mostly yellowish-tan, covered with varying amounts of black barring; its underwings are yellow.
 The male has a black mustachial stripe, which the female lacks.

 Distribution and habitat

 Fernandina's flicker is endemic to Cuba.
 Though it was apparently never common, it was formerly found across the island.
 Now, however, it is restricted to isolated locations in nine of the country's 15 provinces: Camagüey, Cienfuegos, Granma, Holguín, Las Tunas, Matanzas, Pinar del Río, Santiago de Cuba, and Villa Clara.
 The largest population is found in Zapata Swamp, where some 120 pairs are estimated to live, though this number may have dropped following recent hurricanes.

 Fernandina's flicker's natural habitats include dry forests, dry savanna, swamps, and pastures.